Hacking Hakyll

 metadata fields specified in the actual file.
 But there’s other metadata we want

-available as well: the URL of the page ($$url$$
+available as well: the URL of the page ($$url$$), the source path

 We’re going to fill up beatiful templates with these fields later, but we also